Berberis microphylla

+Description

 The bush grows to a height of 1.0 to 1.5 m.
 It has many arching branches, each covered in many tripartite spines.
 The bush has many small yellow flowers in summer.
+It produces blue-black berries.

+Uses

 Its edible blue-black berries are harvested for jams, but are eaten fresh too - a legend tells that anyone who eats a calafate berry will be certain to return to Patagonia.
+It is also used as an additive in alcoholic beverages such as calafate beer.

 The calafate is grown commercially for its fruit, potential medical uses and as a garden plant or bonsai.
 Its wood is used to make a red dye.
 The cultivar Berberis microphylla 'Nana' is widely available as a garden shrub, and is also used in commercial plantings as a low spiny hedge to discourage intruders, but it does not fruit.